Why Loan Conditions Are Needed

 Venture debt financing is one of the most flexible, founder-empowering forms of SaaS funding available on the market.
 While a number of other options are available, debt financing stands above the rest when it comes to keeping founders and owners operationally and strategically free.
+This is because of the flexible loan conditions it offers, but more on this shortly.

 However, while debt financing allows borrowers to maintain complete ownership of both their businesses and the decisions needed to run them, some debt financing lenders use contractual instruments to protect themselves in the event a borrower defaults on the loan.
 Note that these aren’t necessarily negatives.
 They’re logical, practical, and fair, and often, they can make a positive impact on how the lender-borrower relationship proceeds.

 But just as borrowers have varying degrees of appetite for risk, so too do lenders.
 These instruments are the representations of those appetites.
-For SaaS leaders and owners, it’s important that these instruments are weighed early on.
+For SaaS leaders and owners, it’s important that these loan conditions are weighed early on.
 This way, there are no surprises should you work with a lender that requires them.
 Let’s get started.

 Venture Debt Warrants: Incentive or Ownership Gamble?